huntdatacenter/docs/docs/administer-science/prices/README.md

 ### Store

 The total number of terabytes are summarized across all labs attached to one data space (billing account).
-We use this combined storage allocation to calculate the price tiers.
+We use the combined storage allocation under a data space to calculate a storage volume price.
 The effect is that your terabyte price drops as your data grows.

 Storage may be consumed as prepaid one or three years COMMITMENT storage, or as a daily pay-as-you-go cost for ON-DEMAND storage.
 Prepaid and on-demand storage may be combined within data spaces and labs.
 Free quota or pilot period storage are not included in the terabytes used in the calculations.

 ## Others